KevinKierLo/KevinKierLo/README.md

 ## About Me

-I'm an Electronics Engineering student interested in networking, cloud computing, and cybersecurity.
+I'm an Electronics Engineering Graduate interested in networking, cloud computing, and cybersecurity.

 Currently learning and building hands-on experience with AWS,